Timetable

 • What is new in terms of tests and SASC advice.

-• Renewing or applying for an APC.
+• Renewing applying for an APC or returning to assessing

 • Putting together your CPD log.